 Why Maple Wins for Daily Kitchen Use

-North American hard maple — Acer saccharum, the sugar maple you'll find in our boards — runs between 1,450 and 1,500 on the Janka scale.
+North American hard maple — Acer saccharum, the sugar maple you'll find in our boards — runs 1,450 lbf on the Janka scale.
 That makes it harder than teak, which sounds like it should be worse for knives.
 But here's the distinction: maple's hardness comes from tightly packed wood fibers, not from silica content.
 It's tough without being abrasive.
+Our guide to the Janka scale explains why the raw number never tells the whole story.

 End-grain maple in particular has properties teak can't match.
-The end-grain orientation means your knife cuts between the fibers rather than across them... the wood parts, the knife passes through, the fibers close back.
-That self-healing surface is why butcher blocks have been made from end-grain maple for well over a century.
+The end-grain orientation means your knife cuts between the fibers rather than across them... the knife passes between the fiber ends rather than across them. that hard-wearing surface is why butcher blocks have been made from end-grain maple for well over a century.
+The full explanation is in our guide to end-grain vs. edge-grain construction.

 Maple also: